patarok/godot-development/README.md

 and more 'DevOps'.
 The goal is to also implement an evaluation algorithm for both sides 'customer' and 'contributor'(developer) parties, for which persons to choose for which roles in the project.
-Another goal is to implement a project management circle with project-states and project-state-segments.
+Another goal is to implement a project management circle with project-status and project-status-segments.

 ## Getting Started